Healthy Recipes Blog

 The meatballs are arranged on a parchment-lined baking sheet.

 Gently heat the sauce ingredients in a saucepan.
-Add the meatballs to the sauce and toss to coat.
+Add the meatballs and toss to coat.
 Serve immediately.

 Coating the meatballs in the sauce.